 Do you enjoy mathematics and want to use your skills to solve applied problems?
-At the Master Programme in Applied Mathematics and Statistics, you will learn advanced methods for building mathematical models in science, technology and economics.
+In the specialisation in Applied Mathematics and Statistics, you will learn advanced methods for building mathematical models in science, technology and economics.
 Since the teachers at the programme are active researchers, you will also have the opportunity to study the theoretical aspects of applied mathematics and statistics.

 Why this programme?

-In this specialisation you will learn to describe reality using mathematics.
+In the specialisation in Applied Mathematics and Statistics, within the Master's Programme in Mathematics, you will learn to describe reality using mathematics.
 You will study the mathematical theory of random phenomena and advanced statistical methods for modelling in different areas.
 You will also obtain sound knowledge in dynamical systems and use it to solve problems in everything from biology and physics to economics and sociology.

 Requirements: Academic requirements A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.
-Also required is 90 credits in mathematics with 20 credits in probability theory, programming and/or numerical analysis.
+Also required is 90 credits in mathematics with 20 credits in probability theory, programming and numerical analysis.

 Language requirements All applicants need to verify English language proficiency that corresponds to English studies at upper secondary (high school) level in Sweden ("English 6").
 This can be done in a number of ways, including through an internationally recognised test such as TOEFL or IELTS, or through previous upper secondary (high school) or university studies.
 The minimum test scores are: